rokmohar/alexa-assistant/readme.md

 ![alt text](screenshots/environment_variables.jpeg)

-9. Keep the Handler as index.handler (this refers to the main js file in the zip).
+9. Keep the Handler as "index.handler" (this refers to the main js file in the zip).
 10. Under Role - select "Create a custom role".
 This will automatically open a new browser tab or window

 ![alt text](screenshots/new_role.jpeg)